HDCong/MyDailyLeetCode/README.md

 Now the next node of old tail is head, and new head is next node of the new tail.

 The complexity is O(N) [O(N) for find length, O(N) for find the new tail and old tail]

+## Day 12

+### Jun 22th, 2020

+### Problem 12: Spiral matrix

+Mark 4 corner of matrix, the value will follow (top-left to top-right, top-right  to bottom-right, bottom-right to bottom-left, bottom-left to top-left)